-Tuna longline fishing has dominated Samoa's offshore fishery since the mid-1990s, creating opportunities for employment and bringing in foreign monies through the exportation of frozen and fresh chilled fish to overseas markets, according to Savali Time, head of Offshore Fisheries in the Samoa Ministry of Agriculture and Fisheries.
+Tuna longline fishing has dominated Samoa's offshore fishery since the mid- 1990s, creating opportunities for employment and bringing in foreign monies through the exportation of frozen and fresh chilled fish to overseas markets, according to Savali Time, head of Offshore Fisheries in the Samoa Ministry of Agriculture and Fisheries.
 Albacore is the target species, while large yellowfin and bigeye tunas also contribute as major catch components of the tuna longline fleet.

-While the alia constituted the first domestic longline fleet in Samoan waters and dominated the fishery until 2002, over time bigger commercial longliners were introduced into the fishery.
+While the alias constituted the first domestic longline fleet in Samoan waters and dominated the fishery until 2002, over time bigger commercial longliners were introduced into the fishery.
 Currently, the tuna longline fleet is exclusively domestic.

-Albacore accounts for more than 75 percent of catches from this fleet, with yellowfin following at 12 percent and bigeye at 3.8 percent, reported Ueta Fa'asili, Jr., also with the Offshore Fisheries in Samoa.
-A variety of other pelagic fishes, including wahoo, dolphinfish and broad bills, contributed much less to the total catch in 2005.
-About 89 percent of the total domestic longline catch is exported as frozen fish, with the bulk going to markets in American Samoa and other notable exports to the fresh chill markets in the United States, New Zealand and Japan.
+Albacore accounts for over 75 percent of catches from this fleet, with yellowfin following at 12 percent and bigeye at 3.8 percent, reported Ueta Faasili, Jr., also with the Offshore Fisheries in Samoa.
+A variety of other pelagic fishes, including wahoo, dolphin fish and broad bills, contribute much less to the total catch in 2005.
+About 89 percent of the total domestic longline catch is exported as frozen fish, with the bulk going to markets in American Samoa, and other notable exports to the fresh chill markets in the United States, New Zealand and Japan.

-The value of longline catches declined from \$42.2 million in 2002 based on 5,091.6 metric tons (mt) to \$12.6 million from 1,664.2 mt.
+The value of longline catches declined from \$42.2 million in 2002 based on 5,091.6 metric tons to \$12.6 million from 1,664.2 metric tons.

-The Samoa longline fishery is currently managed by the moratorium on fishing licenses set by the Tuna Management and Development Plan, under which the government of Samoa aims to maximize the long-term economic and social benefits of its tuna resources over the five-year period 2005 to 2009.
+The Samoa longline fishery is currently managed by the moratorium on fishing licenses set by the Tuna Management and Development Plan, under which the Government of Samoa aims to maximize the long term economic and social benefits of its tuna resources over the five-year period 2005 to 2009.
 Smaller fishing vessels are exempted from this moratorium based on the lesser scale of operations as compared to bigger boats.

-Langley asked if the increase in the June 2006 catch rates was from the entire fleet.

-Fa'asili replied that it encompasses all vessels and that the catch in general is increasing, especially for the alia vessels.
+Adam Langley asked if the increase in the June 2006 catch rates were from the entire fleet.
+Mr. Faasili replied that it encompasses all vessels and that the catch in general is increasing, especially for the alia vessels.
 Since the number of bigger boats has remained the same, the increase represents an improvement in the catch rate for the alia fleet.

-Dalzell asked if Samoa has a similar area closure at that implemented in American Samoa, which restricts vessels larger than 50 feet from entering 50-mile area closures.

-Savali Time replied that the Samoan government took the American Samoa model and set a similar advisory that boats over 50 meters were not allowed in the 50-mile radius, following incidents of conflict on the fishing grounds and over fishing gear.
-Partnership arrangements were also discouraged, and shares were raised for such arrangements, 60 percent for locals and 40 percent for foreign partners.
-Time also noted that a super alia has been designed, able to fit all of the necessary equipment for the longline, but, because of the cost, fishermen tend to prefer the mono-hull than the super alia.
+Paul Dalzell asked if Samoa has a similar area closures implemented in American Samoa that restricts vessels larger than 50 feet from entering 50-mile are closures.
+Mr. Time replied that the Samoan government took the American Samoa model and set a similar advisory that boats over 50 meters were not allowed in the 50-mile radius, following incidents of conflict on the fishing grounds and over fishing gear.
+Partnership arrangements were also discouraged and shares were raised for such arrangements, 60 percent for locals and 40 for foreign partners.
+Mr. Time also noted that a super alia has been designed, able to fit all of the necessary equipment for the longline, but because of the cost, fishermen tend to prefer the mono-hull than the super alia.

-Len Rodwell, director of fisheries development of the FFA, commented that, given the dramatic fluctuations in alia vessel numbers in Pacific fisheries, the agency has recently initiated with the Samoa government a study on the economics of the alia fishery with the aim of providing the economic factors that are affecting the fishery and its economic future.
+Len Rodwell, Director of Fisheries Development of the Forum Fisheries Agency, commented that given the dramatic fluctuations in alia vessel numbers in Pacific fisheries, the agency has recently initiated with the Samoa government a study on the economics of the alia fishery with the aim of providing on the economic factors that are affecting the fishery and its economic future.